msolorio/workout_app/README.md

 <br>

 Set up 5-model GraphQL API and enabling flexibility in traversing of data.
 - In the future I could add workout progress analysis features, where complex data fetching would be required.
-For example, a feature could allow a user to see their progress overall, per workout, or per exercise.
+A feature could allow a user to see their progress overall, per workout, or per exercise.

 <br>